arpatterson31/reading-notes/README.md

 ### Reminders to help me stay in a Growth Mindset
  - Push myself out of my comfort zone
- - Don't take feedback personally - learn from it
+ - Don't take feedback personally - learn from it :smiley:
  - Don't be afraid to ask question